Video Individual Counting for Moving Drones: Introduction

-Besides the dataset limitation, accurately counting pedestrians with different identifies in a video (a.k.a. video individual counting~\cite{DRNet}) remains a challenging problem.
-It is an intuitive approach to solving this problem by applying multi-object tracking (MOT) techniques~\cite{TrackFormer, TRMOT, ByteTrack, MeMOT, DanceTrack} and counting the tracklets.
-Since MOT-based methods are typically designed for sparse scenes with few targets and relatively large target sizes, they fail to work in crowded scenes with low-resolution targets.
-In \cite{DRNet}, a decomposition and reasoning method is proposed to localize persons in each frame and then associate them between consecutive frames.
-Due to the difficulty in obtaining identity labels, the association process is formulated as weakly-supervised learning in \cite{uavvic}.
-Such one-to-one association is guided by the model predictions.
-Incorrect predictions will mislead the model and thus preventing it from learning the correct global identity matching relationships.
-Instead of using association, pedestrians localized in two consecutive frames are classified as shared or private \cite{PGDTR}.
-While all these methods heavily rely on pedestrian localization, it is extremely difficult to accurately localize pedestrians in highly crowded scenes.
-With poor localization results, the association or classification performance degrades, leading to large counting deviations for the entire video.
+Besides dataset limitations, accurately counting pedestrians with different identities in a video (a.k.a. video individual counting~\cite{DRNet}) remains challenging.
+The most straightforward idea is to apply multi-object tracking (MOT) techniques~\cite{TrackFormer, TRMOT, ByteTrack, MeMOT, DanceTrack} and count the tracklets.
+Since MOT-based methods are typically designed for sparse scenes with large targets, they fail in crowded scenes with low-resolution targets.
+Recently, several methods \cite{DRNet, uavvic, PGDTR} have been proposed specifically for this task, which localize persons in each frame and then associate or classify them between two consecutive frames to infer inflow count.
+Despite these efforts, all methods heavily depend on accurate pedestrian localization, which is unreliable in dense crowds.
+Poor localization leads to degraded association or classification, resulting in significant counting deviations across videos.
 Hence, the localization-then-association or localization-then-classification paradigm is fragile in complex environments with dense crowds, particularly when captured by a fast-moving drone.
+The most related method to ours is \cite{FMDC}, which directly predicts inflow and outflow masks and then multiplies them with global density maps to obtain inflow and outflow density maps.
+However, we argue that directly predicting frame-specific pedestrians from two frames is more difficult.
+In contrast, our method first estimates the shared density maps between frames and then infers the inflow and outflow density maps.